-A heating pad helps to relieve pain in different parts of the body.
+This article will give you tips and techniques for using a heating pad to relieve pain in different parts of the body.
 The heating pad can be used as a dry therapy or a wet therapy.
-This article will only cover the dry therapy method.
-Dry therapy can be used for muscle strain, minor aches, pains and stiffness.
-Read on to learn how to use a heating pad.
+We will only be covering the dry therapy in this article.
+Dry therapy can be used for muscle strain, minor aches and pains and stiffness.

 Things You'll Need